turingschool/mod-0-project-be/section1/reflection.md

  * print "Hello World!"

 3. What character is used to indicate comments in a ruby file?
- * If it ends as an .rb file
+ * If it has the # symbol at the start

 4. Explain the difference between an integer and a float?
  * An integer is a number without a decimal while a float is a number with a decimal